RobDWaller/ReallySimpleJWT/README.md

 ### Build, Parse and Validate Factory Methods

-The `ReallySimpleJWT\Token` class also provides three factory methods to gain access to the core `ReallySimpleJWT\Build`, `ReallySimpleJWT\Parse`, `ReallySimpleJWT\Validate` classes.
+The `ReallySimpleJWT\Token` class also provides three factory methods to gain access to the core `ReallySimpleJWT\Build`, `ReallySimpleJWT\Parse`, and `ReallySimpleJWT\Validate` classes.
 These classes allow you to build custom tokens, and parse and validate tokens as you see fit.

 ```php
 Token::builder(); // Returns an instance of ReallySimpleJWT\Build